biofcallejas/pysplicing/README.md

 ```

 BAM file must be indexed, and the index must be present in the same path.
-It cab be obtained with samtools by running:
+It can be obtained with samtools by running:

 samtools index file.bam